aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/jewish-life-cycle/birthdays/parents-brakhah-for-a-bar-mitsvah-by-rabbi-dr-aryeh-cohen.html.md

 <hr />

 I wrote this brakhah on the occasion of my son Oryah's bar mitsvah.
 The Aramaic/Hebrew and the translation are mine.
 My partner and I recited the blessing after my son was called up to the Torah.
-The brakhah replaces the <span class="hebrew">ברוך שפטרנו</span> which is recited in some communities.
+The brakhah replaces the <span class="hebrew" lang="he">ברוך שפטרנו</span> which is recited in some communities.
 This blessing (which is basically self-explanatory) expresses gratitude for Divine favor leading to this moment and a prayer for Heavenly guidance for my son's continued path.
 Though the translation is gender neutral in relation to God, the Hebrew/Aramaic is gendered masculine.
 This is my practice with regards to my children.
 I bless my daughter with feminine God language and my son with masculine God language.

 [Many thanks to <a href="http://spaciousfaith.com/about/">Joanna Harader</a> for sharing her paper collage, "<a href="http://spaciousfaith.com/2011/01/31/blessing-the-children/">Blessing the Children</a>."
 Many thanks to Shira Hannah Fischer for her naqdanut. --Aharon N. Varady]
 </body>